SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 {{customer-direct-attack}} portrays a scenario of direct attacks by source address spoofing within a customer cone and is used to analyze the gaps of uRPF-based mechanisms below.
 The direct attack by source address spoofing takes place within AS 4's customer cone, where the attacker spoofs a source address (P5) and directly targets the victim's IP address (P1), overwhelming its network resources.
 The arrows in {{customer-direct-attack}} illustrate the commercial relationships between ASes.
 AS 3 serves as the provider for AS 4 and AS 5, while AS 4 acts as the provider for AS 1, AS 2, and AS 5.
 Additionally, AS 2 is the provider for AS 1.
 Suppose AS 1 and AS 4 have deployed inter-domain SAV, while the other ASes have not.

-As analyzed in {{inter-domain-ps}}, if AS 4 deploys EFP-uRPF with algorithm A/B at its customer interfaces, it will allow packets with source addresses in P5 to originate from AS 1, AS 2, and AS 5.
-Consequently, when AS 2 sends spoofing packets with source addresses in P5 to AS 4, AS 4 will improperly permit these packets, thus enabling the spoofing attacks to propagate.
-If the inter-domain SAVNET architecture is deployed, AS 5 can communicate the SAV-specific information to AS 4 and AS 4 will be aware of that the traffic with P5 as source addresses can arrive at the interface facing AS 3 and AS 5.
+In this scenario, EFP-uRPF with algorithm A/B will improperly permit the spoofing attacks {{inter-domain-ps}}.
+If the inter-domain SAVNET architecture is deployed, AS 5 can communicate the SAV-specific information to AS 4 and AS 4 will be aware that the traffic with P5 as source addresses can arrive at the interface facing AS 3 and AS 5.
 Therefore, at the interface of AS 4 facing AS 2, the spoofing traffic can be blocked.

 ## SAV at Provider/Peer Interfaces {#sav_at_p}